Because there's currently no cure for HIV, it's better to prevent an infection if you can than to take medicine for the rest of your life.

 The pill forms of PrEP shold be taken once a day, every day to prevent HIV from taking hold in your body.
 The injectable Apretude is taken once every eight weeks

 How effective is it?

-Skipping a dose or not taking PrEP regularly lowers the pill's ability to protect you.
-If you take it:
+Skipping a dose or not taking PrEP regularly lowers the medications ability to protect you.
+If you take the oral medication:

 - Every day, your level of protection is around 99%